 We immediately asked Sara, our Tucson volunteer, to go and meet this girl as soon as she was surrendered (on Sunday).

 UPDATE 1/31: Sara headed to the shelter this afternoon.
 As soon as she met Blanca, she called us and said she was a little shy, but very sweet and recommended we take her.
 Sara also provided these pics:

 As we were preparing to hit the road to pick up Blanca, Sara called with some news -- Blanca had been surrendered with her 6 month old puppy but since she was not white, the shelter didn't think we'd be interested.
 We asked for pictures (not that that mattered) and received these:

 In keeping with our policy of never taking one and leaving the other behind, we agreed to take Skye.
-We're just grateful that the family found placement for their dachshund or we would have had one of those on the transport home as well!!
+We're just grateful that the family found placement for their dachshund or we would have had one of those on the transport to Phoenix as well!!

 WHAT WE WERE TOLD: The owner had been forced to rehome or relinquish all family pets as their landlord no longer wanted dogs on the property.
 They had owned Blanca for the past year and a half; Skye had been born (to Blanca) on their property approximately 6 months ago.
 They had been able to find homes for the other puppies in the litter (no information as to the size of the litter, what breed the father was or what happened to him) but had kept Skye along with her mother and their dachshund.
 All three of the dogs lived together as indoor/outdoor dogs.

 One of our staff members and volunteer, Wendy, headed south to pick up the two newest rescue furkids.

 Both dogs are up-to-date on shots and microchipped.
 They will be spayed as soon as possible.
 We have reached out to our partner rescue, Southwest, for guidance in rehoming Skye.
 Please check back for updates.